Covariance-Aware Private Mean Estimation Without Private Covariance Estimation: Introduction

 However, the sample complexity in \eqref{eq:intro_edit_1} grows asymptotically with $\sqrt{\kappa}$, a large price to pay for the user's uncertainty.
 Intuitively, this degradation arises because the algorithm perturbs the empirical mean $\mu_x$ with noise from a \emph{spherical} Gaussian distribution, whose magnitude must be proportional to the largest variance in any direction, so the noise is unnecessarily large in the directions with small variance.
 In contrast, when the user is very uncertain about the covariance, there are estimators with a weaker dependence on $\kappa$ but a \emph{superlinear} dependence on the dimension.
 In particular, there is an estimator~\cite[Theorem 4.3]{KamathLSU19} with an error guarantee of the form

-Here $\gtrsim$ hides a universal multiplicative constant and logarithmic factors of $d,\frac{1}{\eps},\frac{1}{\alpha},\log\kappa$, and $\rho$, where $\|\mu\|_2\leq \rho$; the accuracy guarantee holds with large constant probability.
-Without any prior information about the covariance, the best known approach is to estimate the mean by learning the entire distribution---both mean and covariance---which is the more difficult task considered in~\cite[Theorem 4.6]{AdenAliAK21}.
+Here $\gtrsim$ hides a universal multiplicative constant and logarithmic factors of $d,\frac{1}{\eps},\frac{1}{\alpha},\log\kappa$, and $\rho$, where $\|\mu\|_2\leq \rho$ is a priori knowledge; the accuracy guarantee holds with large constant probability.
+Without \emph{any} prior information about the covariance, the best known approach is to estimate the mean by learning the entire distribution---both mean and covariance---which is the more difficult task considered in~\cite[Theorem 4.6]{AdenAliAK21}.
 Doing so incurs an even worse dependence on the dimension:

 Here $\gtrsim$ hides a universal multiplicative constant and logarithmic factors of $\frac{1}{\delta}$ and $\frac{1}{\alpha}$; the accuracy guarantee holds with large constant probability.